On Koszul duality for Kac-Moody groups: Monodromic categories

 \subsection{The Whittaker category}

 Let $\Theta\subset\Sigma$ be a subset of finite type.
-For each simple reflection $s\in W$, recall $U^-_s$ is the 1-dimensional unipotent subgroup of $G$ whose Lie algebra is the root space corresponding to $-\alpha_s$, then we have a canonical isomorphism:
+For each simple reflection $s\in W$, recall that $U^-_s$ denotes the 1-dimensional unipotent subgroup of $G$ whose Lie algebra is the root space corresponding to $-\alpha_s$.
+Then we have a canonical isomorphism:

 Fix an isomorphism $U^-_s\isom\GG_a$ for each $s\in\Sigma$.
 Let

 be the sum of the isomorphisms $U^-_s\isom\GG_a$ .
 We can view the map $\chi$ as an additive character of $U^-_\Theta$, or even of the pro-unipotent group $U^\Theta U^-_\Theta$.